ruby/repl_type_completor/README.md

-# ReplCompletion
+# ReplTypeCompletor

-ReplCompletion is a type based completor for REPL.
+ReplTypeCompletor is a type based completor for REPL.
 It uses RBS type information, performs static type analytics, uses dynamic runtime information from binding.

 ## Installation